ai4work-stage/docs/docs/eva/ai-agents/bot-agent/bot-agent.md

 -   Select the **Enablement type** option.
 If you select **Always enabled**, the user will not have the choice to disable the agent.
-If you select the **Users choice**, the user can enable/ disable the agent based on the requirement.
+If you select the **Users choice**, the user can enable or disable the agent based on the requirement.

     ![](images/publish.png)